Study finds mother's fat harms embryo development

 "In cows we can induce very similar metabolic disorders leading to reduced fertility...and compromised egg quality," said Jo Leroy from the University of Antwerp, who led the study.
 "This is one of the reasons that bovine eggs are a very interesting model for human reproductive research."

-Obese or diabetic people tend to metabolize more of their stored fat, leading to higher levels of fatty acids in the ovaries which research has shown can be toxic for the growing eggs before ovulation, the researchers explained in their study in the Public Library of Science journal PLoS One.
+Obese or diabetic people tend to metabolize more of their stored fat, leading to higher levels of fatty acids in the ovaries which research has shown can be toxic for the growing eggs before ovulation, the researchers explained in a paper in the Public Library of Science journal PLoS One.

 "We know from our previous research that high levels of fatty acids can affect the development of eggs in the ovary, but this is the first time we've been able to follow through to show a negative impact on the surviving embryo," Leroy said.

-The scientists tested the embryos eight days after fertilisation, when they had developed into what are known as blastocysts, containing around 70 to 100 cells.
+The scientists tested the embryos eight days after fertilization, when they had developed into blastocysts containing around 70 to 100 cells.

 "Where eggs were exposed to high levels of fatty acids, the resulting embryos showed increased amino acid metabolism and altered consumption of oxygen, glucose and lactate -- all of which indicates impaired metabolic regulation and reduced viability," said Roger Sturmey from Britain's University of Hull, who also worked on the study.